Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 Currently supported
 -------------------

-If you are using a single map-based dataset, everything should work as expected.
+If you are using a single map-based dataset by sub-classing :class:`~torch.utils.data.Dataset`, everything should work as expected.

 .. code-block:: python